haskellcg/Company_Notes/bfd_protocol_rfc5883_part_1.md

   The encapsulation of BFD Control packets for multihop appliaction in IPv4 and IPv6 is identical to that define in BFD-1HOP, **_except that the UDP destination port must have a value 4784_**.
 This can aid in the demultiplexing and internal routing of incoming BFD packets.

 ## Authentication
   By their nature, multihop paths expose BFD to spoofing.
-As the
+As the number of hops increase, the exposure to attack grows.
+As such, implementations of BFD should utilize cryptographic authentication over multihop paths to help mitigate denial-of-service attacks.

+## IANA Consideratrions
+  Port 4784 has been assigned by IANA for use with BFD Multihop Control.

+## Security Considerations
+  As the number of hops increase, BFD becomes further exposed to attack.
+The use of strong forms of authentications is strongly encouraged.

+  No additional security issues are raised in this document beyond those that exist in the reference BFD documents.

+## Reference

 ## My References
   * [OAM](https://baike.baidu.com/item/OAM/2260538?fr=aladdin)
   * [out-of-band](https://baike.baidu.com/item/out-of-band/15801641?fr=aladdin)